openstack/ironic-specs/specs/approved/third-party-ci.rst

 A driver test system will be deemed reliable if it runs the expected tests and reports the results of those tests consistently over a period of time.
-Tests will be expected to complete and report back to gerrit within 8 hours of the patch submission until the end of N release and within 4 hours by the end of O development cycle.
+Tests will be expected to complete and report back to gerrit within 8 hours of the patch submission until the end of Newton release and within 4 hours by the end of Ocata development cycle.

 A driver test system will be deemed reliable if: